 What if our regulator forbids any cloud AI tool that processes business data?

 Then the fast path is shorter and categorization matters more, not less.
 Harmless use cases with no regulated data can still be sanctioned quickly.
 Regulated data categories need an approved vendor list that has been through full review — and that list must exist, be communicated, and include at least a few real options.
 Regulators rarely prohibit cloud AI outright.
 They impose data residency, audit, and contractual requirements.
-Build a DPA template and approved vendor list that satisfies those, and the compliant fast path is the path.
+Build a DPA template and approved vendor list that satisfies those, and the compliant fast path becomes the path.
+The shadow economy persists when no compliant path exists.

 How do we handle a high-performer who refuses to switch to the sanctioned tool?